How do I file a charge?

 Mr. Hubert served as a member of the Ohio Agricultural Council, Granville Township Open Space Committee, Granville Education Foundation, Licking County Tax Incentive Review Council, Community Health and Recovery Board of Licking and Knox Counties, Ohio Cancer Research Associates and the Ohio 4-H Foundation Board.
 Mr. Hubert is an alumnus of Alabama A&M University where he earned Bachelor of Science and Master of Science degrees.

-Commissioner Patmon was appointed to the Commission by Governor John Kasich in August 2012 to a term that will expire in 2017.
+Commissioner Patmon was appointed to the Commission by Governor John Kasich in August 2012 and reappointed in 2017 to a term that will expire in 2022.

 Commissioner Patmon is the founder and CEO of The Patmon Law Firm located in Columbus and Cleveland, Ohio.
 His legal experience ranges from corporate takeover and energy litigation to business matters.
 He is a graduate of Leadership Columbus, recipient of Business First Newspaper's 40 Under Forty award and a former board member of Neighborhood House, Inc. and SAVE, an anti-violence program in Ohio.